 If your pool has a low pH and you need to increase the alkalinity, baking soda is a good way to go, as this will raise both of those levels in your pool.
 In fact, baking soda will affect the overall alkalinity even more than it raises the pH – the opposite effect of soda ash.
 So if both your pH and alkalinity need a boost, baking soda is your one-stop-shop.

-For more information, head over to my full article on soda ash vs. baking soda.
+For more information, read my full article on soda ash vs. baking soda.

 How to Add Soda Ash to Your Pool